Optimal regularity of isoperimetric sets with H\"older densities: Abstract

 \section{Abstract}

-We establish a regularity result for optimal sets of the isoperimetric problem with double density under mild H\"older regularity assumptions on the density functions.
-Our main Theorem improves some previous results and allows to reach the optimal regularity class $C^{1,\frac{\alpha}{2-\alpha}}$ in any dimension.
+We establish a regularity result for optimal sets of the isoperimetric problem with double density under mild {($\alpha$-)}H\"older regularity assumptions on the density functions.
+Our main Theorem improves some previous results and allows to reach in any dimension the regularity class~$C^{1,\frac{\alpha}{2-\alpha}}$. {This class is indeed the optimal one for local minimizers of variational functionals with an integrand that depends $\alpha$-Hölder continuous on the minimizer itself, and as such can (the boundary of) the isoperimetric set be locally written (with additional constraint). }